qrp73/PSG9080_ARB/README.md

 # How to run on Linux

 In order to run the tool on Linux OS, you're needs to install mono.
-Then you can run the tool the same as on Windows, just att "mono" before command.
+Then you can run the tool the same as on Windows, just add "mono" before command.

 For example:
 ```